 Picture a forest and you need to find the mushrooms.
 Sometimes it’s more like harvesting, and sometimes it is more like hard work.
 Ditches, slippery branches, wild animals, insects.
 It all depends on how well-structured the pages are and if they are properly connected.
 In this first phase, you typically give instructions and limits to the crawler.
 Start search here and here, don’t go beyond the forest or a certain path, don’t pick up blue mushrooms, watch the bears and blow the horn once done.

 Preparing and improving the data

 The third step is to offer a search box and page to do the actual searching.
-In the most simplest variant it is just entering search words and see a list of results.
-But you can go much further and there are a number of possibilities to improve the experience of searching.
+In the simplest variant, it is just entering search words and see a list of results.
+But you can go much further, and there are a number of possibilities to improve the experience of searching.
 You might want to have filters or facets, autosuggest, spelling corrections, highlight of results in context, recommendations or push certain results you deem more valuable.
-Also here Natural Language Processing (NLP) might come in and the person searching can type in daily language to search.
+Also, here Natural Language Processing (NLP) might come in, and the person searching can type in daily language to search.

 The site search on this website

 In the past, I mostly worked with Google Search Application and a solution based on Elasticsearch.
 For this website, I started with an API version that came with the template I use (Liebling for Ghost).
 That extracted data on articles and offered a simple search.
 This turned out not to be effective and sometimes plainly wrong.
 Plus, it was also not full text search.

 So I searched around and gave the free version of search engine SiteSearch 360 a spin.
 They crawled my site and all articles full text and with some iterations the crawler found them all and put the data in an index.
 Then I was able to use a dictionary and some other tricks to make the data even more useful.